 With rates still very low and very unlikely to move North anytime soon, remortgage applications continue to be strong and it remains a great time to lock into a good rate.

-As many of us continue to stare at the same 4 walls day in and day out, it will be interesting to see if there is a sudden rush of people deciding to move when we start to come out of this, or choosing to move to a brand new area with more space as they now have more flexibility to work from home and do less commuting.
+As many of us continue to stare at the same 4 walls day in and day out, it will be interesting to see how sustainable the new rush of people deciding to move as we come out of this, choosing to move to a brand new area with more space as they now have more flexibility to work from home and do less commuting.